 The law also lays down certain provisions whereby both spouses may ask for separation if this has been mutually agreed.
 We have already established that expatriates and Non-Muslims seeking divorce have the option to opt for divorce under the applied law of their homeland whilst remaining in the UAE – but how does this work in practice?

-The initial step is to approach the Moral and Family Guidance Section at the court.
-This will result in a “counselling session” involving a counsellor and both the husband and wife.
-The session shall be focused on discussing whether or not reconciliation will be possible, and after the meeting the counsellor will report to the Judge.
+The initial step is to approach the Moral and Family Guidance Section of the court.
+This will result in a “counseling session” involving a counselor and both the husband and wife.
+The session shall be focused on discussing whether or not reconciliation will be possible, and after the meeting, the counselor will report to the Judge.
 It is important to note that the judge must be absolutely convinced that the marriage is irreparable in order to further divorce proceedings.
-Further to the session a couple will be offered a three-month period to reconsider their decision, and if they insist on proceeding thereafter their papers will be forwarded to the court.
+Further to the session, a couple will be offered a three-month period to reconsider their decision, and if they insist on proceeding thereafter their papers will be forwarded to the court.
 It is inevitably simpler if the divorce is uncontested with a mutual agreement already in place between the husband and the wife, thus negating the need for the court to impose a settlement arrangement.

 Under UAE law a father is regarded as the natural guardian of a child.
 A distinction is made between a “custodian” and “guardian”– a guardian is bound by the duties of financially maintaining a child and making any decision with regards to his or her education and upbringing.A custodian, as the word suggests, has the actual custody of the child and is obliged to raise him or her whilst ensuring all day to day needs are met.

 Whether contested or agreed by mutual consent, matters such as divorce and child custody are universally acknowledged as being delicate issues.
 Indeed, the Holmes and Rahe “Stress Scale” specifies divorce as being one of the most stressful life events a person can go through.
 It is therefore essential that the practical steps are handled in an efficient, sensitive and case-appropriate manner in order to ensure a smooth and effective resolution for all parties involved.
-STA welcomes all enquiries pertaining to family matters, and ensures to afford every enquiry the respect and sensitivity that each family deserves.
+STA welcomes all inquiries pertaining to family matters and ensures to afford every inquiry the respect and sensitivity that each family deserves.